University of Wisconsin Data Science DegreeUniversity of Wisconsin Data Science Degree

 Data Science Student Pursues Data Analysis in Anticipation of ‘Industry 4.0’ Smart Factories

-Though only halfway finished with his UW Master of Science in Data Science, Nicholas Sondelski already knows his future lies in data-driven manufacturing.
+Though only halfway finished with his University of Wisconsin Master of Science in Data Science, Nicholas Sondelski already knows his future lies in data-driven manufacturing.

 Nick is the IT manager at Pointe Precision, a Plover, Wis. manufacturing company, where he’s witnessed the dawn of Industry 4.0—or, the evolution of “smart factories.”
 Today, these facilities produce a tremendous amount of data that can be used to automate and improve manufacturing technologies.